 2002 Solo versions

 Beck only played "Whiskeyclone" once in the twenty-night tour of August 2002.
-Unless the 2000 version was too, this was the first solo acoustic version of the song of which I am aware.
+Unless the 2000 version was too, this could have been the first solo acoustic version of the song.
 On the next tour with the Flaming Lips, Beck did the song again in his acoustic set once on October 22; however, I believe it might have been part of a medley and not a full-on version.

 2003 Solo tour of Europe